davidlamt/personal-blog/content/post/personal-thoughts/24-an-hour-early.md

 Quite cliche but **treat others the way you want to be treated**.

-The least you can do is to arrive earlier than the agreed time to make sure that you are available at that specified time.
+The least you can do is to arrive earlier than the agreed upon time to make sure that you are available at that specified time.
 While you cannot control whether the other party will do the same, you can take solace in the fact that you tried your best.

-Remember, you are also respecting yourself by reducing your stress levels by removing the emotions of rushing to be on time.
+Remember, you are also respecting yourself by reducing your stress levels by removing the negative emotions of rushing to be on time!

 ## A Loose Interpretation